csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 A third way to classify routing algorithms is according to whether they are load- sensitive or load-insensitive.
 In a **load-sensitive algorithm**, link costs vary dynami- cally to reflect the current level of congestion in the underlying link.
 If a high cost is associated with a link that is currently congested, a routing algorithm will tend to choose routes around such a congested link.
 While early ARPAnet routing algo- rithms were load-sensitive \[McQuillan 1980\], a number of difficulties were encoun- tered \[Huitema 1998\].
 Today’s Internet routing algorithms (such as RIP, OSPF, and BGP) are **load-insensitive**, as a link’s cost does not explicitly reflect its current (or recent past) level of congestion.

-## The Link-State (LS) Routing AlgorithmRecall that in a link-state algorithm, the network topology and all link costs are known, that is, available as input to the LS algorithm.
+## The Link-State (LS) Routing Algorithm
+Recall that in a link-state algorithm, the network topology and all link costs are known, that is, available as input to the LS algorithm.
 In practice, this is accom- plished by having each node broadcast link-state packets to _all_ other nodes in the network, with each link-state packet containing the identities and costs of its attached links.
-In practice (for example, with the Internet’s OSPF routing protocol, discussed in Section 5.3), this is often accomplished by a **link-state broadcast
- algorithm \[Perlman 1999\].
+In practice (for example, with the Internet’s OSPF routing protocol, discussed in Section 5.3), this is often accomplished by a **link-state broadcast algorithm \[Perlman 1999\].
 The result of the nodes’ broadcast is that all nodes have an identical and complete view of the network.
 Each node can then run the LS algorithm and compute the same set of least-cost paths as every other node.

 The link-state routing algorithm we present below is known as _Dijkstra’s algorithm_, named after its inventor.
 A closely related algorithm is Prim’s algo- rithm; see \[Cormen 2001\] for a general discussion of graph algorithms.
 Dijkstra’s algorithm computes the least-cost path from one node (the source, which we will refer to as _u_) to all other nodes in the network.
 Dijkstra’s algorithm is iterative and has the property that after the _k_th iteration of the algorithm, the least-cost paths are known to _k_ destination nodes, and among the least-cost paths to all destinationnodes, these _k_ paths will have the _k_ smallest costs.
 Let us define the following notation: